n8kowald/powerpi/README.md

 # powerpi
-Raspberry Pi Prepaid Electricity Monitor
+Raspberry Pi Prepaid Electricity monitor takes a photo of the amount of money you have left and emails it to you at a pre-defined time.

 # Install
 Clone to a directory on your Raspberry Pi